-Individuals must register with the center to access direct services.
+Individuals must register with the center to access statewide multi-tiered direct services.

 Step #1: Registration

 The WV ATC serves West Virginians diagnosed with ASD, regardless of age.
-The registration process must be initiated by the individual diagnosed with an ASD, or by his or her parent or legally recognized caregiver.
+The registration process must be initiated by the individual diagnosed with an ASD, or by their parent or legally recognized caregiver.

 Step #2: Clarifying Information